mkzia/eas503-notes/_sources/basics.md

 ## Operator Notes

 - `3/4` is a float in Python!
-Other languages would cut off the decimal
+Other languages would cut off (truncate) the decimal
 - By default division (`/`) results in a float.
 Put another way, when an expression's operands are an `int` and `float`, Python automatically converts the `int` to a `float`.